speaking-portal-project-team-a/The-Speaking-Portal-Project/docs/research/feasibility_report.md

 <https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-speech-synthesis-viseme?pivots=programming-language-csharp&tabs=visemeid>

 This library uses Viseme's to drive character text-to-speech animations.
 Viseme's are visual descriptions of phonemes in a spoken languange which define the position of the face and mouth while someone is speaking.

 This engine acceptes text or SSML text (Speech Synthesis Markup Language) which is a XML based markup language that lets developers specify how input text can be converted into synthesised speech.

 This text input is converted into a set viseme ID's and timed audio offset values.
-Each of these values can also be accompanied with speech using Microsoft's Neural text-to-speech library.
+Each of these values can also be accompanied by speech using Microsoft's Neural text-to-speech library.
 In order to create these outputs the text is first process through an engine with three main components.

 1. **Text Analysis**: Text is analyzed to extract phonames for each work.
 2. **TTS Acoustic Predictor**: The time duration for each phoname is predicted.